Isoperimetric Bounds for Weighted Steklov Eigenvalues with Radial Weights: Abstract

 Now we outline the content of the article.

 Section 2 deals with weights that are powers of the distance to the origin.
 First, we analyze (\ref{StekBc}) when $\Omega$ is a ball centered at the origin.
 In this case, the eigenfunctions are explicitly determined via separation of variables and then used as trial functions in variational characterizations of the first $N$ non-trivial eigenvalues of the problem in the original domain $\Omega$.
-Applying recent isoperimetric inequalities involving weighted perimeter and volume (Lemma 2.1) yields the eigenvalue estimates (Theorems 1.1 and 1.2).
+Applying recent isoperimetric inequalities involving weighted perimeter and volume (Lemma~\ref{lem:2.1}) yields the eigenvalue estimates (Theorems~\ref{thm:1.1} and \ref{thm:1.2}).

 Section 3 deals with weights satisfying (\ref{Wlogconvex}) and (\ref{v=1}).
-Again, radial trial functions are used in the variational characterization of eigenvalues in $\Omega$, and the desired estimates (Theorems 1.4 and 1.5) follow from a new weighted isoperimetric inequality (Lemma 3.2).
+Again, radial trial functions are used in the variational characterization of eigenvalues in $\Omega$, and the desired estimates (Theorems 1.4 and 1.5) follow from a new weighted isoperimetric inequality (Lemma~\ref{lem:3.2}).
+Finally, Section 4 (the Appendix) is devoted to the counterexample mentioned above.